AdityaSarwade/Advanced-Retrieval-for-AI-with-Chroma/Readme.md

 ## Usage

 - Execute the notebooks to understand and experiment with the concepts covered in the course.
+- Ensure all files are present in the same directory level or runtime as the notebook
 - Refer to the Chroma DB documentation for guidance on utilizing it as a vector database.

 ## Lessons